Ms. Laurie Sage

 Hello Freedom Family!

 My name is Mr. Charles Johnson and I am one of the four Student Service Center (SSC) administrators at Freedom High School.
 I started my career in 1998 as a Special Education teacher in New Jersey.
-Before I came to Freedom, as an administrator, I was already apart of the “Freedom Family” as a parent.
+Before I came to Freedom, as an administrator, I was already a part of the “Freedom Family” as a parent.
 I have a daughter who graduated from Freedom and another presently attending, so my efforts, attitude and dedication is special because my perspective is unique.
 I will work with students & families with the last names beginning with the letters Roe through Z. Some of my responsibilities include working with students in regards to scheduling, discipline, and community building.
-I focus my work on students & families with an eye on equity and restorative practices to help students reach their full potential.
-I am also a member of our school wide SAP team as well as the lead administrator that focuses on mental health & wellness and building coverage.
-I work closely with our guidance staff, specifically Mr. Kaczmarek & Mrs. Oquendo.
+As a member of our SAP team, I work closely with our guidance staff, specifically Mr. Kaczmarek & Mrs. Oquendo.
 My goal is to help guide you with the necessary skills, supports and resources to thrive academically, socially and emotionally.

 As we approach this upcoming school year, I want you to know that I will work hard to gain your trust, confidence and support!
 All I ask from students is to approach each day as a new opportunity to grow and achieve in some small way!
 You can find me somewhere in the hallways or in a classroom, but my office is located in Room 101.
 Please feel free to reach out if you have any questions or concerns regarding your child/children at 610-867-5843.